qwd/dev-site/_docs_en/resource/warning-info.md

 #### Color vs Text

-Both color and text can indicate the severity of the warning message, and you can refer to the following table:
+Both color and text can indicate the severity of the warning message, and generally they can be mapped to each other(it is not a rule or standard, just our practice):

 | Color  | Text     |
 | ------ | -------- |